 Qingbai remained popular from the late 10th century up until the Yuan dynasty and the introduction of blue and white porcelain, to which decoration this body and glaze combination did not lend itself very well.
 Essentially a folk porcelain, Qingbai was sometimes referred to as Rao yu meaning, Jade from Rao, since Rao zhou was the name of the administrative area in which Xinping was situated.

-The bluish tone comes from naturally occurring iron impurities in the glaze being fired in an oxidizing kiln atmosphere (smoky).
+The bluish tone comes from naturally occurring iron impurities in the glaze being fired in an reducing kiln atmosphere (smoky).

 The special characteristic comes from the body, which is natural porcelain clay, and its glaze, which is made by diluting in water the porcelain body material mixed with lime.